stefanjudis/twilio-workshop/README.md

 [![Edit Twilio workshop](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/twilio-workshop-qli5j?fontsize=14)

-This repository included the final implementation.
+This repository included the final implementation and you can have a look at how things are implmented.
+Try following the instructions in the issues though. 🙈